vpik009/Image-Colourizer/README.md

         "volcano", "tsunami", "fire", "ice", "water", "air", "earth", "space", "universe", "galaxy", "planet", "winter", "spring", "summer", "autumn", "flowers", "peoples faces"
-    - queries can be found in 'queries_for_download.py' file
+    - queries can be found in the 'queries_for_download.py' file
-    - Uses of data loader allows to efficiently use batches with random data samples for training.
+    - The use of data loader allows to use batches with random data samples for training efficiently.
     - Some of the data was manually filtered based on the "appropriateness" of the images for the training of the model.
     - Transformed training dataset has been included and produced by 'data_transformer.py'

-## Matching the input size in the output
-    Padding was used at every convolution to ensure that the activation map is the same size as the input